Aguinaldo Museum: First Philippine Flag

-collection
+Collection

 The Museo ni Emilio Aguinaldo’s collection covers a variety of museum objects.
 The ground level of the house is a permanent exhibit on the role of Cavite during the revolution.
 It presents the life of the general, Cavite during the Spanish colonial period, and the revolution against Spain until the proclamation of independence on June 12, 1898.
 It also covers the aftermath of the revolution until the Philippines’ war against the United States.
 The second level is the living space of the house.
 Similar to the traditional bahay na bato structure of the 19th century; the living room, the bedrooms, dining area and kitchen can all be found in this level.
 These rooms house 19th century and early 20th century furniture and details of the art nouveau and art deco period of the past.
 Notable are the mesa altar, large dining table, Ah Tay bed and secret compartments oblivious to regular guests.